 These very special reptiles are found nowhere else on the Island and in very few other places nationwide.
-In 2002 we installed a drystone wall for the lizards (near the Temperate House).
+In 2002 we installed a drystone wall for the lizards at Ventnor Botanic Garden, near the Temperate House.
 Visit on a sunny day and you are almost guaranteed to see one either at our wall or any sunny rocky area, scurrying for cover or basking happily in full view.

-With the help of the Island Conservation Volunteers we constructed a 3.5 metre dry stone wall in Ventnor Botanic Gardens, renowned for their micro-climate, as the gardens are sunny, south-facing and sheltered so great for a basking lizard.
+With the help of the Island Conservation Volunteers we constructed a 3.5 metre drystone wall in Ventnor Botanic Garden, renowned for its micro-climate.
+The gardens are sunny, south-facing and sheltered so great for a basking lizard.
 The nooks and crannies of the wall provide an ideal home for the lizards and the colony is now well-established and continues to thrive.
-The origins of this colony of Wall Lizards are unclear though it is likely that they were introduced.

-Wall Lizards are about 8cm long, and are most active between April and October.
+Wall Lizards are bigger than common lizards, often more brightly coloured and less frightened of humans.
+The can be up to 8cm long, and are most active between April and October.
 The best time to spot these lizards is on a sunny day in late summer – they favour south facing rocks and walls.
-They can frequently be found in the car park at La Falaise and obviously on our wall in the Botanic Garden.
+They can frequently be found in the car park at La Falaise, on the path below the former Rex Cinema, and obviously on our wall in Ventnor Botanic Garden.

 About the Ventnor population of Wall Lizards